 His idea of

-and its Declaration of Independence, and the French Revolution, and its Declaration
+"people's sovereignty" has deeply influenced the American Revolution its Declaration of Independence, and the French Revolution, and its Declaration

-of human rights.
+of Human Rights.
 It is a classic work that contemporary youth can not but read.

 Hamlet is the longest of all Shakespeare's plays.
 It is